The Company and the Environment

 Supporting the initiatives of others through charitable funding and providing expertise which would include promoting a sustainable approach to planting.
 For example:

-Prizes for students such as The Prince of Wales Trophy The Company’s annual award to a student who is judged to have shown leadership in the field of sustainable horticulture.
+Prizes for students such as The King's Trophy.
+The Company’s annual award to a student who is judged to have shown leadership in the field of sustainable horticulture.
 The Company presents awards to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College and the Royal Parks.

 Started in 1949 in an effort to encourage planting in the City despite the post blitz state.
 Flowers in the City has continued to develop and remain contemporary over time now championing green spaces small and large.
 Evolving award criteria include assessment of sustainability and categories now include roof gardens.
 A new award will celebrate pollinator-friendly planting.